lhao03/personal-site-v2/content/blog/new.md

 draft: false
 ---

 Hello!
 Thank you 😌 for checking out my blog!
-I plan to write by life and some ramblings.
+I plan to write about my life and my ramblings.
 My motivation for making my own blog stems from reading other people's blogs!
 <!--more-->

 ### Check them out: